BBG Watch Commentary

 As President Reagan’s Soviet affairs adviser, he was instrumental in increasing funding for Voice of America and Radio Free Europe broadcasts to Poland during Solidarity’s struggle for democracy.
-Thanks to him and officials of the former United States Information Agency (USIA), both Foreign Service Officers and political appointees, surge Voice of America broadcasting into Poland in 1981 happened almost overnight (increase from 1.5 to 7 hours daily).
-Within a few days, USIA provided the Voice of America’s Polish Service with additional staff and funding for hiring stringers to report on the martial law.
-At the end of 1980s, VOA’s weekly audience in Poland was over 70%.
-While the VOA Ukrainian Service has a strong reach in Ukraine due to local placement of its television program started in 2004 against objections from IBB, Voice of America’s weekly reach in Russia is less than 1%, and its online reach was recently 0.1% last year, according to an OIG report.
+Thanks to him and officials of the former United States Information Agency (USIA), both Foreign Service Officers and political appointees, a surge in Voice of America broadcasting into Poland in 1981 happened almost overnight (an increase from 1.5 to 7 hours daily).
+Within a few days, USIA provided the Voice of America’s Polish Service with additional staff and funding for hiring stringers to report on martial law.
+At the end of the 1980s, VOA’s weekly audience in Poland was over 70%.
+While the VOA Ukrainian Service has a strong reach in Ukraine due to the local placement of its television program started in 2004 against objections from IBB, Voice of America’s weekly reach in Russia is less than 1%, and its online reach was recently 0.1% last year, according to an OIG report.

-A NSC link suggested by John Lenczowski worries journalists concerned about maintaining the separation between the administration and VOA.
+An NSC link suggested by John Lenczowski worries journalists concerned about maintaining the separation between the administration and VOA.
 But this kind of link already existed under USIA while VOA Charter, which guaranteed VOA’s journalistic independence was in place.
 A former VOA service director told BBG Watch that he had experienced no serious attempts by USIA and NSC to interfere with news reporting in the 1980s.
 Unlike USIA, IBB has absolutely no political clout in Washington and lacks foreign policy and public diplomacy experience, which had been very high within USIA.
 The BBG wants to appoint a CEO for U.S. international media outreach who would be selected by the BBG and would not be a presidential appointee confirmed by the Senate.
 Critics say that if the CEO relies on IBB to run the agency, the BBG will have no clout, won’t receive additional funding, and is likely to remain as dysfunctional as it is now.

 READ: The Voice of America Shouldn’t Be A Whisper: Putin’s propaganda machine is in high gear, while the U.S. scales back the VOA.
 Why?
 By John Lenczowski, The Wall Street Journal, April 17, 2014.

 On Monday, April 21, 2014, John Lenczowski will be one of the speakers at the Heritage Foundation panel, “Propaganda, Disinformation, and Dirty Tricks: The Resurgence of Russian Political Warfare,” moderated by Senior Fellow for Public Diplomacy Helle C. Dale.
-The other panelists will be: Paul Goble, Former Special Advisor to the International Broadcasting Bureau, and Guest Lecturer, Institute of World Politics and Ariel Cohen, Senior Research Fellow for Russia and Eurasia Studies, The Heritage Foundation.
+The other panelists will be Paul Goble, Former Special Advisor to the International Broadcasting Bureau and Guest Lecturer, Institute of World Politics, and Ariel Cohen, Senior Research Fellow for Russia and Eurasia Studies, The Heritage Foundation.
 For more information, see the Heritage Foundation announcement.
 The panel can also be watched online, Monday, April 21, from 10:00 AM to 11:30 AM EDT.